Suez Canal is blocked: How one ship has disrupted global trade

 "It will be critical to inspect the vessel and how deeply it is lodged in the embankment," a spokesperson said.
 "The question is how solidly she has been grounded."

-Officials from Smit Salvage on Thursday told AP that the rescue operation could take "days to weeks."
+Officials from Smit Salvage on Thursday told AP the rescue operation could take "days to weeks," though Mohab Mamish, Egyptian President Abdel Fattah el-Sisi's adviser on seaports and the former chair of the Suez Canal Authority, told the same news agency Thursday that navigation through the canal "will resume again within 48-72 hours, maximum."

 What does this mean?